-The Maine Veterinary Medical Center is both specialty referral hospital and emergency hospital.
-We provide 24-hour emergency care and serve all pet owners directly, without needing a referral.
+The Maine Veterinary Medical Center provides emergency and critical care services along with various other specialties.
+We provide 24-hour emergency and critical care all of your pets.
 Our goal is to stabilize, diagnose and treat your pet’s emergency needs.

 We treat the most critically ill or seriously injured patients first.
 This is called “triage.”
 Upon arrival at the MVMC all pets are triaged by our experienced medical staff.